 8. Engage the community

-- Show public feedback and support – an online survey to identify goals
+- Show public feedback and support.

-- Create a graphic to represent your project and “show” funders your ideas (plan, perspective, map)
+- Create a graphic to represent your project and “show” funders your ideas (plan, perspective, map).

 If Saratoga Associates’ professional and technical services can be of assistance with the preparation of concept plans or budgets, please don’t hesitate to contact us!